-The College Board updated its AP Biology course and exam description (CED) to encompass eight (8) content areas or units and has provided an approximate exam weighting for each unit below.
-Cellular energetics [unit 3] and gene expression and regulation [unit 6], for example, will each constitute 12% – 16% of the total possible points earned on the 2021 AP Biology exam.
+The College Board’s AP Biology course and exam description (CED) encompasses eight (8) content areas or units with an approximate exam weighting for each unit listed below.

 Studying effectively for the AP Biology exam is a matter of knowing what to study and how to study.
 We’ve included some practical tips for preparing for the AP Biology exam below.

 - Figure out how much time you have before the test and how much time you need to devote to AP Bio.
 Then create a calendar to budget your time.
 Perhaps you feel you need 20 hours to study – 2 hours to review the content for each of the 8 sections plus 4 hours of direct testing experience.
 If you start prepping in mid-March, you have 8 weeks before the exam, so you could do 2-3 hours of preparation each week.
 Think about when to fit in those 2-3 hours in your weekly schedule and write them in.

 - Access the AP Biology course homepage in AP Classroom on the College Board website.
 There are multiple-choice (MC) and free-response (FRQ) problem sets for all eight AP Biology units, and these are excellent review tools.
 They do need to be unlocked by your teacher, so if they are still locked, ask your teacher to unlock them so that you can begin using them.
 The site also includes daily videos.